|

 Many computer literate people in Germany fear that this censorship will

-"Fighting right wing extremist ideologies reaches a broad
+not stop there: "Fighting right wing extremist ideologies reaches a broad

 consensus in Germany; however in this case it is used to gain acceptance